 Custom Plastic Fabrication Advantages and Disadvantages

-Orbital tube welding is known as possibly the purest, cleanest welding process, but the orbital welding process is also an economical choice for those requiring weldment perfection, as evidenced in a new article published by The Tube and Pipe Journal (a sister publication of The Fabricator).
+Custom plastic fabrication via orbital tube welding is known as possibly the purest, cleanest welding process, but the orbital welding process is also an economical choice for those requiring weldment perfection, as evidenced in an article published by The Tube and Pipe Journal (a sister publication of The Fabricator).

 The July 2020 article, titled, “Optimizing and economizing orbital welding for pipe projects: Getting around the conventional limitations of automated pipe welding processes,” features an interview with journeyperson Axenics welder, Tom Hammer, who details the capabilities and versatilities of orbital welding on metal tubing.